Hage Geingob: Controversy

 In April 2021, the Organised Crime and Corruption Reporting Project and The Namibian reported that Geingob was involved in the Fishrot scandal by allegedly instructing a government official to divert funds from a state-run fishing company to bribe attendees of the 2017 SWAPO electoral congress to vote for him.
 According to a source in the OCCRP investigation, Geingob allegedly asked James Hatuikulipi, then chairman of the state-owned fishing company Fishcor, to set up an elaborate corporate structure to siphon public funds generated from the country’s lucrative fishing resources.
 According to bank records analyzed by OCCRP, front companies set up by SWAPO proxies transferred $4.5m through this scheme between July 2017 and November 2018.

 Personal life

-Geingob is known to be a die-hard football fan and attended many high-profile games.
+Geingob was known to be a die-hard football fan and attended many high-profile games.
 When he was young, he played football.
 Geingob also enjoyed to watch football games.
 He regularly attended the Namibia Annual Music Awards (NAMAs), and in his youth sang in a choir, and played in a band.

 In 1967, Geingob married Priscilla Charlene Cash, a New York City native; the couple had one daughter, Nangula.
 Geingob later married Loini Kandume, a businesswoman, on 11 September 1993, in Windhoek, in a high-profile marriage that resulted in two children: a daughter and a son.
 Geingob married Monica Kalondo on 14 February 2015.